Permits for Excavation and Survey Work in Greece

 c.
 If scientific studies are intended, exactly what these studies entail and who will carry them out.

-For synergasias, the request must be submitted to the Ministry of Culture and Tourism by both parties.
+For synergasias, the request must be submitted to The Hellenic Ministry of Culture and Sports by both parties.

 E. Reporting requirements for permit holders

 Applicants for permits should note that they will be required to submit annual reports on their work for publications in the Archaeologikon Deltion.
-These need to be in Greek and the School can have this done for you by a translation service that charges a fee.
-The translation fee is now $75 for reports of up to one page in length and $150 for reports longer than one page (single spaced, 12-point type in all cases).
+These need to be in Greek and the School can have this done for you by a translation service (single spaced, 12-point type in all cases).
+For excavation and synergasia permitted projects, the cost is included in the excavation fee.
+For research projects the cost is $43 per page.
 If you anticipate requiring translation of your report and wish to pay the fee at the same time as your project fees, you may do so.
-Those directors who provide a Greek translation of their report will not owe this fee (that is, you are free to translate it yourself or find your own translator, if you prefer).
+Those directors who provide a Greek translation of their report will not owe this fee (that is, you are free to translate it yourself or find your own translator, if you prefer) although the Director of the ASCSA will judge if it is acceptable for submission or needs to be corrected.